swcarpentry/python-novice-inflammation/_episodes/01-numpy.md

 > ![Updating a Variable](../fig/python-sticky-note-variables-03.svg)
 >
 > Since `weight_lb` doesn't remember where its value came from,
-> it isn't automatically updated when `weight_kg` changes.
+> it isn't updated when `weight_kg` changes.
 {: .callout}

 Words are useful, but what's more useful are the sentences and stories we build with them.
-Similarly, while a lot of powerful, general tools are built into languages like Python, specialized tools built up from these basic units live in [libraries]({{ page.root }}/reference/#library) that can be called upon when needed.
+Similarly, while a lot of powerful, general tools are built into Python, specialized tools built up from these basic units live in [libraries]({{ page.root }}/reference/#library) that can be called upon when needed.